Tuscaloosa restaurant owner recalls Kobe Bryant visit in 2018

 TUSCALOOSA, Ala.
 (WIAT) — An Alabama restaurant owner recalled memories from Kobe Bryant’s stop in Tuscaloosa in 2018 after learning about the death of the NBA star, husband, and father.

-Bryant came to Tusclaoosa in 2018 to visit members of the University of Alabama football team.
+Bryant came to Tuscaloosa in 2018 to visit members of the University of Alabama football team.
 He also enjoyed a meal at the Full Moon restaurant in Tuscaloosa.

 Ahmed said the staff was just excited to be able to share some southern cooking with the legendary player.